Nephrectomy

 This surgery is often combined with other therapies:

-• Preoperative chemotherapy: used to shrink tumors for easier removal.
+• Preoperative chemotherapy: to shrink tumors for easier removal.

-• Radiotherapy: used postoperatively to eliminate residual cancer cells.
+• Postoperative radiotherapy: to eliminate residual cancer cells.

-• Targeted therapy: for advanced renal cancer, targeted treatments may be administered post-surgery.
+• Targeted therapy: for advanced renal cancer, may be administered after surgery.

-Attention should be paid to interactions between hemostatic and anesthetic drugs, such as temporarily discontinuing anticoagulants to reduce intraoperative bleeding risk.
-The surgeon will adjust anesthesia plans based on the patient's medication history.
+Attention should be paid to interactions between hemostatic drugs and anesthetics, such as temporarily stopping anticoagulants to reduce intraoperative bleeding risk.
+The physician will adjust anesthesia plans based on the patient's medication history.

 Effectiveness and Evidence

-The use of minimally invasive techniques reduces postoperative pain by 40% and shortens hospital stay to 5-7 days.
-Large studies indicate that robotic-assisted surgery achieves a tumor margin clearance rate of up to 98%, with complication rates lower than traditional surgery.
+The use of minimally invasive techniques reduces postoperative pain by 40% and shortens hospital stays to 5-7 days.
+Large studies show that robotic-assisted surgeries achieve a tumor margin clearance rate of up to 98%, with complication rates lower than traditional surgeries.

 Alternatives